 - Account recovery – Add a recovery phone number so Google can reach and alert you if they detect any unusual activity on your account.

-- Recent activity – Monitor activities and identify suspicious behavior.
+- Recent activity – Monitor activities and identify suspicious behaviour.

 - Account permissions – Check, set up and change account permissions for what users can and can’t do with their accounts.

-- App passwords – Check passwords across apps and Google for Work accounts.
+- App passwords – Check passwords across apps and GSuite accounts.

 Any settings assigned through the wizard are considered as administrator settings.
 This provides even more security, as these settings take precedence over any security changes that individual users make on their accounts.